Finally, Chiefs’ defensive stars taking good health into game

 Safety Eric Berry has been fighting a heel injury that he suffered at training camp.
 He didn’t appear in a preseason game, but he didn’t hesitate to declare himself fit.
 When asked about his heel, Berry said, “It’s doing great,” adding that he could have played if the regular season opened last week.

 The Chiefs are not without injury issues on defense.
-Cornerback Steven Nelson didn’t practice on Sunday.
-He’s been battling a groin strain and coach Andy Reid said Nelson would be evaluated on a daily basis.
-Nelson had 14 snaps against the Seahawks two weeks ago but like all projected starters didn’t play in the preseason finale against the Titans.
+Cornerback Steven Nelson was placed on injured reserve Sunday because of a core muscle injury.
+Nelson underwent surgery Tuesday and is expected to miss at least half the season.

-Otherwise, the Chiefs’ defense appears to be in good shape, and it will have to be against the defending Super Bowl champions in their stadium and facing Brady, whom Johnson, a 13-year veteran, calls the “best I’ve faced, and still playing at a high level.”
+Otherwise, the Chiefs’ defense appears to be in good shape, and it will have to be going against the defending Super Bowl champions in their stadium and facing Brady, whom Johnson, a 13-year veteran, calls the “best I’ve faced, and still playing at a high level.”

 Blair Kerkhoff: 816-234-4730, @BlairKerkhoff